-Oak Point is bounded by Lewisville Lake to the west and southwest and by the Town of Crossroads to the north.
+Oak Point is bounded by Lewisville Lake to the west and south of Highway 380.
 It is adjacent to Lakewood Village to the south and nearly adjacent to the Town of Little Elm to the southeast.
-The FEMA floodplains (wetlands) should be a major consideration for any developments along the lake.
-FM 720 plays the role of the sole major highway within the City, running in the north-south direction.
+FM 720/Oak Grove Parkway plays the role of the sole major thoroughfare within the City, running in the north-south direction.